Dragonsight91/dotfiles/readme.md

 # Dragonsight91's Dotfiles

 The fonts used here sre not mine, but they are freely Available.
-I will later reference the original sources

 ## Dependencies